State-wide cladding audit

 The Building Commission wrote to all Western Australian permit authorities on 4 July 2017 asking for their assistance with the state-wide cladding audit for buildings within their jurisdictions.

-Permit authority certification records and Department of Fire and Emergency Services building records will be used to identify buildings that require further assessment.
+Permit authority certification records and Department of Fire and Emergency Services building records have been used to identify buildings that require further assessment.

-Through the newly-established Audit Regulator Group (ARG), the Building Commission worked collaboratively with three local government representatives and the Department of Fire and Emergency Services to finalise the scope of the audit and to identify buildings with cladding attached.
+Through the Audit Regulator Group (ARG), the Building Commission worked collaboratively with three local government representatives, WALGA and the Department of Fire and Emergency Services to finalise the scope of the audit and to identify buildings with cladding attached.

-An Audit Stakeholder Group (ASG) also met for the first time on 6 July 2017 and will assist with the facilitation of information about the audit.
+An Audit Stakeholder Group (ASG) met for the first time on 6 July 2017 to assist with the facilitation of information about the audit.
 The ASG includes representatives from (in alphabetical order):

 - Australian Institute of Architects